DAism2019/SCC0/README.md

 In addition to gas, A smart common must be free for the public.

-## For humans
+## On Anonymity

-We all recognize the fact that all owners (or developers or managers) declared within a smart contract, users interacting with it, and owners of externally owned accounts are entirely anonymous—Ethereum accounts cannot be uniquely linked to any real-world identity in a verifiable manner.
-This anonymity means that within the usage of a dApp/dAIpp, no one can prove who is the owner of any rights, nor can anyone prove who bears any responsibilities, or even claim to be a victim of any disaster.
+Anonymity is a fundamental characteristic of both humans and AIs in the context of blockchain interactions.

-## For AIs
+For humans, all owners (or developers or managers) declared within a smart contract, users interacting with it, and owners of externally owned accounts (EOAs) remain entirely anonymous—Ethereum accounts cannot be uniquely linked to any real-world identity in a verifiable manner.
+This means that within the usage of a dApp/dAIpp, no one can prove who is the owner of any rights, nor can anyone prove who bears any responsibilities, or even claim to be a victim of any disaster.

-However, for AIs—that is, dApps/dAIpps that are developed, owned, or managed by one or multiple AIs—the situation is entirely different.
-Through cryptographic methods such as private key-public key-address mechanisms, combined with hardware-based constraints on private key storage (e.g., storing the private key exclusively within a designated chip with capacity limited to a single key, ensuring only a one-time opportunity to generate the key during software deployment, etc.), it looks like this could establish a deterministic binding between the AI and its address.
-However, this does not change the anonymity of this cryptographic method—there is still a possibility for the private key to be leaked.
+For AIs, if a dAIpp is developed, owned, or managed by one or multiple AIs, its governance and interactions follow the same cryptographic principles as human-controlled accounts.
+It is essential to always keep in mind that an AI’s private key may still be compromised.
+Only by acknowledging this risk can governance strategies be designed to mitigate or reduce potential application risks.

 ### 1. Governance of the Smart Common